Choose another writer in this calendar:

 Maugham believed that there is a true harmony in the contradictions of mankind and that the normal is in reality the abnormal.
 "The ordinary is the writer's richest field," he stated in The Summing Up (1938).
 In the satirical short story 'The Ant and the Grasshopper' Maigham juxtaposed two brothers, the unscrupulous and carefree Tom and the hardworking, respectable George, who expects that Tom would end in the gutter.
 However, Tom marries a rich old woman, she dies and leaves him a fortune.
 "I burst into a shout of laughter as I looked at George's wrathful face.
 I rolled in my chair, I very nearly fell in the floor.
 George never forgave me.
 But Tom often asks me to excellent dinners in his charming house in Mayfair, and he occasionally borrows a trifle from me, that is merely from force of habit."

-His relationship with Gerald Haxton, his secretary, prompted
+His relationship with Gerald Haxton, his secretary, started when sexual

 Searle, and wanted to adopt him as his son.
 While in Capri, Maugham